Kenrria/KRogue/README.md

-# Development of a samll rogue like game, very small
+# Development of a small rogue like game, very small

 The goal of this memory is to keep track on the development of a samll rogue-like game from the very start till the end.